-https://aegisuk.net/ AEGIS, the Association for the Education & Guardianship of International Students, is the only independent, accrediting body in the UK for guardianship organisations and offers a robust, well-established inspection process.
+tps://aegisuk.net/ AEGIS, the Association for the Education & Guardianship of International Students, is the oly independent, accrediting body in the UK for guardianship organisations and offers a robust, well-established respection process.
+Parents can use the website area search tool and select 'Kent' to narrow down the options.